holochain/holochain-proto/README.md

     hc init "Fred Flinstone" <fred@flintsone.com>

-You can use a pre-existing holochain configuration by replacing SOURCE with a local file path for loading existing DNA for a group's holochain.:
+You can use a pre-existing holochain configuration by replacing SOURCE with  path for loading existing DNA for a group's holochain.:

-    hc gen chain <SOURCE>
+    hc gen from <SOURCE>

 If you are a developer and want to build your own group configuration, data schemas, and validation rules for a holochain you can set up the initial scaffolding and files with:

-    hc gen dev
+    hc gen dev <NAME>

+After you have completed development for that chain, you can start the chain (i.e. create the genesis entries) with:

+    hc gen chain <NAME>

+To view all the chains on your system and their status, use:

+    hc status

+You can inspect the contents of a particular chain with:

+    hc dump <NAME>

 ## Architecture
 ### Functional Domains